jeffdanz/techmgmt/management.md

 - Diffusion of Innovations, by Everett M. Rogers
 - The Computer as a Communication Device, J.C.R Licklider and Robert Taylor
 - Libraries of the Future, J.C.R.
 Licklider
+- The Leadership Challenge, by Kouzes and Posner
+- First Rate Madnessm, by Nassir Ghaemi

 Software and Project Management